Future trends in cybersecurity present challenges and opportunities for the United States government to strengthen its virtual guards.

 - Securing our financial system, as crypto-currencies and global trading become increasingly common.

-Visner also says that we may need to do more to guard our electoral systems against foreign interference.
+The U.S. should also consider the need to do more to guard our electoral systems against foreign interference.

-Development of an effective national cybersecurity R&D community will pose the significant challenge of sharing important information quickly and securely.
-Although an existing EO calls for stronger information sharing, efforts to build a national cybersecurity R&D information-sharing architecture should be formalized and accelerated.
+Once security tools and programs are created, a way to quickly share them with the right people is necessary.
+Although an existing executive order already calls for stronger information sharing, efforts to build a national cybersecurity R&D information-sharing architecture should be formalized and accelerated.

-Visner says that although more information sharing organizations (ISAOs) are being established, a national architecture—with effective governance—for information sharing has yet to come to fruition.
+Although more information sharing organizations are being established, a national architecture—with effective governance—for information sharing has yet to come to fruition.

-National concerns endure about the privacy of information used to safeguard the nation.
-Cybersecurity R&D activities should adhere to the protections afforded by the 4th Amendment to the U.S. Constitution, which protects people against unlawful searches and seizures.
+Privacy and security regularly collide in the U.S., as citizens expect both even though they often counteract each other.
+To safeguard the nation, while protecting the privacy of users, cybersecurity developers should adhere to the protections of the Fourth Amendment to the Constitution, which protects people against unlawful searches and seizures.
 We need to ensure that the search for vital intelligence doesn’t become fixed surveillance of U.S. citizens.